bbauska/front-end-web-ui/README.md

 ### **Creating a Grunt File**

 -   Next you need to create a Grunt file containing the configuration for all the tasks to be run when you use Grunt.
-To do this, create a file named *Gruntfile.js* in the *conFusion* folder.
+To do this, create a file named <i>Gruntfile.js</i> in the <i>conFusion</i> folder.
 -   Next, add the following code to Gruntfile.js to set up the file to configure Grunt tasks:

     **'use strict';**